-Local building regulations and instructions must be followed and local circumstances observed.
+Local building regulations and instructions must be followed and local circumstances observed, especially humid conditions.
 Always contact your own local Lunawood supplier for comprehensive and up-to-date information.

 Facades don't age in the same way

 Study the project location: sun exposure, orientation, rainfall.
 These are key factors in the performance of timber facades.